marmelab/react-admin/packages/ra-tree-ui-materialui/README.md

 );
 ```

 `react-admin` will fetch the data and the `Tree` component will build a tree from it.
 Note that every category which do not have a parent will be considered a root node.
+Note that we specified a very high `perPage` prop on the `List` component.
+Indeed, the `Tree` component needs the entire tree to work so you'll have to make sure your API returns all the required items.

 ## Editable